The IRS Installment Agreement

 - In the previous five years the taxpayer has filed tax returns, paid taxes owed, and has not entered into an installment agreement;

-- The taxpayer is unable to pay the tax liability when due;
+- The taxpayer is unable to pay the tax liability when due or within 120 days;

 - The tax liability will be paid off within three years; and

 - The taxpayer must pay at least the minimum monthly payment (tax liability, interest, and penalties divided by 30).

 Under this payment plan, the IRS will not file a federal tax lien against the taxpayer.

 In most cases, a taxpayer that qualifies for a guaranteed agreement will also qualify for the streamlined installment agreement.
 A streamlined installment agreement has the following requirements:

 - The tax liability, interest, and penalties do not exceed $50,000;

 - The balance can be paid off within 72 months; and

 - The proposed payment is equal to or greater than the "minimum acceptable payment" (the minimum acceptable payment is the greater of $25 or the minimum payment amount reached by dividing the tax liability, interest, and penalties by 50)

 The taxpayer must pay a fee to set up the installment agreement or a reduced fee for a direct debit installment agreement.
 To restructure or reinstate a previous installment agreement, the IRS charges a different fee.
 Like a guaranteed installment agreement, the IRS does not file a federal tax lien.